Skip to main content

 Who can open an FHSA?

-To open an FHSA, you need to be between the ages of 18 and 71 and a resident of Canada.
+Anyone between the ages of 18 and 71 and a resident of Canada.
 Since the account is meant to help first-time homebuyers, you also can’t have lived in a home you own in the year you open your FHSA or four years prior to that.

 What if I have beneficial ownership?

 If you own 25% or more of a home, the law considers you a beneficial owner — and that counts as ownership according to the FHSA.
-If that's you and you want to use an FHSA, you'll need to wait until at least five years after you’ve lived in that house to open one.
+If that's you and you want to use an FHSA, you'll need to wait until at least five years after you’ve lived in that house to open your account.

 Can I use an FHSA to buy an investment property?

 No. In order to make a withdrawal from an FHSA, the government requires you to “intend to occupy the qualifying home as [your] principal place of residence within one year after buying or building it.”
+But you’re not immediately disqualified from opening an FHSA if you already own an investment property.
+The same rules about occupying the home apply: you can’t have lived in the investment property in the year you open your FHSA or four years prior to that.

 What assets can go in an FHSA?